scarych/aom/readme.eng.md

   }

   @Get("/info")
-  // применим middleware, выполняющую функцию маркировки
+  // apply middleware that performs the marking function
-  // маркировка распространится на метод `Root.Secure`
+  // marking will propagate to the `Root.Secure` method
   @Use(Access.Check)
   static Secure() {
     return "this route is secure";
   }
 }

-// применим middleware, выполняющую функцию маркировки
+// apply middleware that performs the labeling function
-// маркировка распространится на все методы узла Users
+// marking will apply to all methods of the `Users` route node
 @Use(Access.Check)
 class Users {
   @Get()